 Setup your archive preferences under the Info > Cleanup Tools > Archive option.
 The archive.pst file can be created and updated at any location you specify, usually your local hard drive.
 Archived items are removed from your Outlook mailbox size and moved to the archive file based on the settings you determine.
 Just as with the Personal Folders file, your archived items are not accessible remotely; the file should be backed up on a regular basis.

 Quickly clean up your deleted items by automatically emptying the Deleted Items folder when you exit Outlook.
 To apply this option choose File > Options > Advanced tab.
-From the Outlook star and exit option, check Empty Deleted Items folder when exiting Outlook and OK to apply.
+From the Outlook start and exit option, check Empty Deleted Items folder when exiting Outlook and OK to apply.

 Note: This tip only applies to Outlook running on a stand-alone computer.